-Recognised as a first class lawyer and persuasive advocate, Jennifer has a substantial practice in predominantly criminal cases in the UK and Isle of Man.
+Recognised as a first class lawyer and persuasive advocate, Jennifer Carter-Manning has a substantial practice in predominantly criminal cases in the UK and Isle of Man.
 She undertakes work concerning organised crime, confiscation, fraud, international corruption and money laundering.
-She advises private clients in respect of their money laundering obligations, and is a sought after speaker on compliance, bribery and corruption issues.
-Jennifer represented the Serious Fraud Office in the recent approval of the Deferred Prosecution Agreement with Rolls Royce Plc.
+She advises private clients in respect of their money laundering obligations, and is a sought after speaker on bribery and corruption issues.
+Jennifer represented the Serious Fraud Office in the approval of the Deferred Prosecution Agreement with Rolls Royce Plc.

 Jennifer is briefed on complex security and disclosure issues and legal professional privilege.
-She was junior counsel for the Prosecution in a media appeal against reporting restrictions over a criminal trial held in secret in 2014 (The Guardian etc v Incedal EWCA Crim 11) and represented the Metropolitan Police in the High Court in relation to minors suspected of wishing to travel to Syria to join IS.
+She was junior counsel for the Prosecution in the media appeal against reporting restrictions over a criminal trial held in secret in 2014 (The Guardian etc v Incedal EWCA Crim 11) and represented the Metropolitan Police in the High Court in relation to minors suspected of wishing to travel to Syria to join IS.
 (Tower Hamlets LBC v M & others EWHC 869)

 Recognised by Chambers and Partners, Jennifer is a highly experienced complex fraud practitioner.
 She has practiced in the UK, Jersey and the Isle of Man, and specialises in very large investigations and trials.

 Jennifer’s professional background is in substantial criminal cases and linked proceedings.
-She was junior counsel for the Prosecution in a media appeal against reporting restrictions over a criminal trial held in secret in 2014 (The Guardian etc v Incedal EWCA Crim 11)
+She was junior counsel for the Prosecution in the media appeal against reporting restrictions over a criminal trial held in secret in 2014 (The Guardian etc v Incedal EWCA Crim 11)

 She has a particular expertise in cases involving fraud and money laundering, and in their ancillary confiscation, forfeiture and restraint proceedings.
 She prosecutes and defends.
 She undertakes work as independent counsel on searches, and advises on legal professional privilege generally.